oliversb/Commercial-Marketplace-SaaS-Manual-On-Boarding/README.md

 The landing page can also used for adding new fields to gather more information from the subscriber; for example: what is the favored region.
 When a subscriber provides the details on the landing page, the solution generates a notification to the configured operations contact.
-The sample has both the email and Azure storage queue notification implementation.
-The operations team then provisions the required resources, on-boards the customer using their internal processes, and then comes back to the generated notification and clicks on the link to activate the subscription.
+The sample implements a mechanism for Azure storage queue notifications.
+The operations team then provisions the required resources, on-boards the customer using their internal processes, and then comes back to the generated notification and accesses the URL to activate the subscription.

 Please see my overview for the integration points in